evgenyneu/water-footprint-web/README.md

 This is a source for the [web site](http://evgenii.com/water-footprint/en/) that shows the amount of water needed to produce a range of agricultural products.

+This web site was built with Jekyll and Ruby.
+When developing the web site locally use the /water-footprint/en/ URL in the web browser.

 ## Build HTML from data files

 The data files for the water footprint of agriculcural products for different languages are localed in the `_data` directory.